 Day 1: Lassen Volcanic Scenic Highway & Bumpass Hell Trail

-- Drive the Lassen Volcanic Scenic Highway
+- Lassen Volcanic Scenic Highway

-- Hike the Manzanita Lake Loop
+- Manzanita Lake Trail

-- Visit the Devastated Area Interpretive Trail
+- Devastated Area Interpretive Trail

-- Hike the Bumpass Hell Trail
+- Bumpass Hell Trail

 Day 2: Burney Falls State Park & Cinder Cone Trail